adychn/fast-style-transfer/README.md

 The discussion of this paper is very important, it opens many thoughts for future works.

+# Below are the original words from the main branch
 ## Fast Style Transfer in [TensorFlow](https://github.com/tensorflow/tensorflow)

 Add styles from famous paintings to any photo in a fraction of a second!
 [You can even style videos!](#video-stylization)